-Picking out the perfect pair of soccer boots can be a difficult job, but knowing what fits your foot is absolutely crucial.
+Picking out the perfect soccer boots can be difficult, but knowing what fits your foot is crucial.

-If you find yourself with snug-fitting shoes and are looking at shrinking yours in order to get them just right, you’ve come to the right place.
+If you find snug-fitting shoes and are looking at shrinking yours to get them just right, you’ve come to the right place.
 Read on to learn how to shrink soccer cleats that are too big: